omerwe/LEAP/README.md

 ```
 python leap_gwas.py --bfilesim <Plink base file> --pheno <estimated liabilities file> --extractSim <SNPs used in the LMM kinship matrix> --out <output file> --h2 <heritability> --bfile <Plink file with tested SNPs> --extract <SNPs to test>
 ```
- This script performs GWAS with a prespecified h2.
+ This script performs GWAS with a prespecified heritability level (as computed in stage 2).
 The syntax largely follows that of FaSTLMM C++ version.